RTXteam/RTX/deploy/preview/README.md

 new one.
 A refused `/deploy` (fork pull request, closed pull request) gets a short reply saying why.

-The scripts always run from the workflow's own branch (master once merged, `issue-2846` while testing with **Run workflow**), never from the pull request.
+The scripts always run from the workflow's own branch on master, never from the pull request.
 The pull request head is checked out into `pr-head/` and used only as the docker build context, so a pull request that changes `DockerBuild/CICD-Dockerfile` is built with its own Dockerfile, exactly as `pytest.yml` does.
 This also means a pull request opened before this tooling existed can be previewed.

-GitHub only fires `issue_comment` and `schedule` from the default branch copy of a workflow file.
-Until this workflow is merged to master, the only trigger that works is **Run workflow** against the `issue-2846` branch.
+GitHub only registers a workflow, and only fires `workflow_dispatch`, `issue_comment` and `schedule`, from the default branch copy of the file.
+Until this workflow is merged to master no GitHub trigger works at all, not even **Run workflow**, because the workflow does not appear in the Actions tab.
+Test on the host with `deploy/preview/deploy.sh` until then, and verify the triggers immediately after the merge.

 ## How it works